Terry Gilliam's unrealized projects: The Master and Margarita

+Geek Love

+Recurring star-collaborator Johnny Depp supposedly wanted to play Arturo the Aqua Boy—an eccentric character from Katherine Dunn's novel Geek Love—so much that he urged Gilliam to direct a film version.
+However, Tim Burton would end up buying the rights.
+The book was resonant enough for Gilliam that, by 2010, he was still trying to adapt it, albeit in the form of a West End stage play.
+When asked in a 2020 interview if he was still interested in making a film of Geek Love, Gilliam answered that he would love to, and said how it would be easier to visualize the work with new technology, but was skeptical about finding financiers.
+He also remained open to the possibility of it being produced as a streaming series rather than a feature.

 Scaramouche

 In 2002, The Hollywood Reporter announced that Gilliam had entered talks to direct a new version of Scaramouche, the classic swashbuckling adventure novel by Rafael Sabatini.
+A month later, Hotdog magazine reported that Scaramouche "looks set to take Gilliam's unique directorial eye back a couple of centuries with Johnny Depp's clown-disguised hero clashing swords with a moustache-twirlingly villainous Jeff Bridges."

 Dan Leno and the Limehouse Golem

 In 2003, it was reported that Gilliam and co-writer Tony Grisoni were poised to sign a deal to adapt Dan Leno and the Limehouse Golem by Peter Ackroyd.
 The project was developed with financing from the UK Film Council.
 By 2006, Gilliam said Dan Leno was "pretty dead" but added that, at the time it was developed, he was in a depressed state and the idea of a directing a film about a serial killer had seemed exciting to him.
 The novel was later adapted into a 2016 film by Jane Goldman.

 Lemony Snicket's A Series of Unfortunate Events

 In 2004, author Daniel Handler revealed in an interview that Gilliam had been interested in directing the film adaptation of his A Series of Unfortunate Events novel series.